rebelsky/sams-assorted-musings-reflections/registration-2022-11-01.md

 * I'm not sure what the loss of balancing will do to the system.
 It seems like some students who might have been balanced to another section in past semesters won't be able to enroll at all in this model (e.g., because they are a second-year and all the slots are taking by third-years and seniors).
 It may be that we have to handle that with other aspects of the priority process.
 * As I've said, it's not necessarily equitable.
 I have some students who need three specific classes to make appropriate forward progress.
 I have others who only need one.
 Our system treats them the same.

-We'll certainly see more positives and negatives as the system works itself out.

 Some aspects are neither positive nor negative.
 Here's one.
 Since students can change courses during round one, I expect round one will be an interesting exercise in game theory.
 For example, if a student sees that a course is over-enrolled and they are in a low-priority group, it behooves them to switch to another course, even if it is less important.
 After all, they will likely be dropped anyway.
 This switching seems particularly likely to happen in multi-section courses; since we are no longer going to balance students, students will have to balance themselves.
 Unfortunately, students will need to make these decisions with incomplete knowledge.
 That is, they will know how many students are enrolled in each class, but they won't know where the other students stand on the priority list.

 I look forward to CS students building a tool that helps their peers keep track of enrollment and to Econ students writing a paper or strategy guide on the game theory problem.

+We'll certainly see more benefits and issues as the system works itself out.
+And, in spite of the list of potential issues, I consider the new system better than our old one.
+I'm having trouble conceiving of a much better one.

-This first semester of the new registration system is going to be hard.
+Still, this first semester of the new registration system is going to be hard.
 And there will be flaws.
 The second will likely be better, if only because it will only involve three class years.
-After that, I hope we'll be able to work out most of the problems in the system.
+After that, I hope we'll be able to work out most of the remaining problems in the process, even if it means changing some parts.

 Fingers crossed.